Petruchio96/KOS-Scripts/README.md

 * _ChargePerMit - if you know the charge permit for the antenna, pass this for more accurate_ _time calculations._

 _**Known Issues:**_ Do not use this while the ship is at high velocity and in an atmosphere.
 It will deploy the antennas and break them.
-I do not know how to make KSP select a specific antenna to transmit, therefore I wrote the function to extend all the antennas and use which ever one KSP picks.  _**If you know how to specify a particular antenna for KSP to use for each transmission let me know!**_
+I do not know how to make KSP select a specific antenna to transmit, therefore I wrote thefunction to extend all the antennas and use which ever one KSP picks.  _**If you know how to specify a particular antenna for KSP to use for each transmission let me know!**_

 ### Function GetYorN(_Optional DisplayText_)